GistNoesis/FusedFourierKAN/README.md

 Contact us gistnoesis@gmail.com for commercial licenses.
 See LICENSE file for additional disclaimers.

+Some independant (faster and simpler to install) Apache-Licensed implementation of FusedFourierKan can be found here : https://github.com/Jerry-Master/KAN-benchmarking/tree/master/extra/kernel

 # What is this about
 Writing a custom op allow to not materialize memory.
 Zero extra memory needed.
 In addition it also allows to do some trigonometric trick to compute cos(k*x) and sin(k*x) more efficiently.